Based on a True Story

 ‘But Dad, you look after me just fine,’ I say, trying to understand his strange words.

 Later in the afternoon, my father helps me into my favourite dress and brushes my black curly hair into a ponytail.
 We travel together by train to the place where I must stay.
 I usually like riding on trains.
-The hum and rattle of the wheels on the tracks usually makes me happy but today every moment is filled with fear.
+The hum and rattle of the wheels on the tracks usually makes me happy but today every moment traveling further away from home fills me with fear.

 ‘Will you come back to get me?’
 I ask as we walk from the train station up the path to an old double-storey brick house.